WallStreetMojo

 Excel VBA Tutorial for Beginners

-If you are new to VBA and you don’t know anything about it, then this is the best tutorial for beginners to start off their journey in Excel VBA macros.
-Ok, let’s start the journey of your VBA tutorials today.
+If you are new to VBA and do not know anything about it, this is the best tutorial for beginners to start their journey in Excel VBA macros.
+So, let us start the journey of your VBA tutorials today.

 VBA is Visual Basic for Applications is the Microsoft programming language for Microsoft products like Excel, Word, and PowerPoint.
-All the programming we wish to do will be done in the VBE (Visual Basic Editor).
-VBE is the platform to write our code of task to execute in excel.
+It will do all the programming we wish to do in the VBE (Visual Basic Editor).
+For example, VBE is the platform to write our code of tasks to execute in Excel.

 What are the Macros in Excel?

-A macro is nothing but a line of code to instruct the excel to do a specific task.
-Once the code is written in VBE, you can execute the same task at any time in the workbook.
+A Macro is nothing but a line of code to instruct Excel to do a specific task.
+Once we write the code in VBA, we can execute the same task at any time in the workbook.

-The macro code can eliminate repetitive, boring tasks, and automate the process.
-To start off with the VBA Macro coding technique, let’s record the macro.
+The Macro code can eliminate repetitive, boring tasks and automate the process.
+Let us record the Macro to start with the VBA Macro coding technique.

 VBA coding is available under the DEVELOPER tab in excel.